 “Dog Stars”

-Introducing the Dog Stars Program, a fun and educational initiative designed to teach primary school children about dog safety while addressing the concerning rise in dog bite incidents.
+Introducing the Dog Stars Program, a fun and educational initiative designed to teach primary school children in Adelaide about dog safety while addressing the concerning rise in dog bite incidents.
 With around 13,000 people visiting hospital emergency departments annually in Australia due to dog bites, and young children being the most vulnerable, proactive measures are essential.

 By instilling a sense of responsibility and empathy towards animals, the Dog Stars Program strives to equips young learners with the skills needed to navigate their interactions with dogs safely.
 Through engaging activities and fun videos, children learn to understand canine behaviour, recognise early signs of stress, and practice respectful approaches to dogs.